wuxxin/infra-shared/docs/development.md

 - **Use `FastAPI` for APIs**.
 - **Use `FastHTML` for HTML**.
 - **Use `SQLAlchemy` or `SQLModel` for ORM**.
+- **Before adding a new library, look in `pyproject.yaml`** if there is already a fitting library to use.
 - **Follow PEP8**, use type hints, and format with `black` or equivalent.
 - Write **docstrings for every function** using the Google style: